 ENG 280 Introduction to Linguistics (3 hrs.)
 A survey of the major aspects of theoretical and applied linguistics including an introduction to contemporary linguistic theory.
 Emphasis is placed on phonetics, phonology, semantics, and syntax, as well as language acquisition, sociolinguistics, and historical and comparative linguistics.
+Offered at least every two years.

 ENG 290 Critical Practicum (3 hrs.)
 A seminar in the theory and practice of literary study.
 The course objectives are to examine key issues in literary theory, to develop an understanding of theoretical models in relation to critical practice, and to acquire research skills necessary for advanced literary study (e.g., the honors project).
 Prerequisites: A 200-level literature course or instructor permission.
+Offered in spring semester.

 ENG 315 Literary Modes and Genres (3 hrs.)
 The study of literature focusing upon the distinct categories into which literary works are grouped according to formal elements - the novel, poetry, drama, autobiography, tragedy, comedy, the epic - conventions which both endure over time and are modified with every new work in the genre.
 Possible courses include Autobiography, Science Fiction, or The Country and City in Nineteenth Century British Poetry.
+Offered at least every two years.
 Prerequisites: a 200-level course in literature or permission of the instructor.

 ENG 325 Literary Movements (3 hrs.)
 The study of a coherent period or movement in literature, based on the premise that literature written within certain time spans, and occasionally in a particular place, is often related by a series of literary norms, standards, and conventions, the introduction, spread, diversification, and disappearance of which can be traced.
 The course will usually be taught with particular attention to the relation between literature and the associated intellectual and cultural milieu.
 Renaissance Literature, Romanticism, British Modernism, the Jazz Age, and the Beat Movement are examples of possible courses that may be offered under this topic.
+Offered at least every two years.
 Prerequisites: a 200-level course in literature or permission of the instructor.

 ENG 330 Visions and Revisions (3 hrs.)
 A reading of literature based on two premises: First, that literature is a product of culture arising from a web of historical conditions, relationships, and influences that in some measure determine literary form and content; second, that literature is at the same time an agent of culture that shapes social practices.
 Courses may include studies of the exchange between colonial and post-colonial fiction, the evolution of particular story lines (such as the Arthurian myth) through a variety of literary texts, and the relationship between classicism and romanticism.
+Offered at least every two years.
 Prerequisites: a 200-level course in literature or permission of the instructor.

 ENG 335 A Sense of Place (3 hrs.)
 A study of the way various writers have detailed the complex and profound relationships between place - whether it be a physical or intellectual construct - the literary ethos, and construction of identity.
 Students will explore literary texts that invoke or evoke place as a significant literary or cultural trope.
 Course offerings may include Literature of the Environment, American Writers in Paris, or Rural/Urban Literature.
+Offered at least every two years.
 Prerequisites: a 200-level course in literature or permission of the instructor.